Home » You don’t need to be a mechanic to check your car’s fluids — here’s how

 When to change it: Follow your owner’s manual.
 Some cars require oil changes every 5,000 miles, while others with synthetic oil can go up to 10,000 or more.
 Newer vehicles often come equipped with an engine oil monitoring system that calculates oil life based on actual driving conditions, rather than just mileage.
 These systems will alert you when it’s time for a change.

-What it’s for: Regulates engine temperature and prevents overheating or freezing.
+What it’s for: Regulates engine temperature and prevents overheating.
 Coolant is essential because it helps your engine maintain the right temperature under all driving conditions.
-Without it, your engine can overheat in the summer or freeze in the winter.
-Both of these can lead to serious and expensive damage, such as warped cylinder heads or cracked engine blocks.
+Without it, your engine can overheat.
+A low coolant level can lead to serious, expensive damage, such as warped cylinder heads or cracked engine blocks.

 What it looks like: Typically bright green, pink, or orange, depending on the type.
 It should be clear, not cloudy or rusty.

-When to change it: Typically every 2–5 years, depending on your vehicle and the type of coolant used.
+When to change it: Typically every 2–5 years, depending on your vehicle and the coolant type.
 Please refer to your manual or contact your dealership for specific details.

 Brake fluid reservoir